Jade-ux/MS02-My-Trip-Planner/README.md

 I tested each user story by clicking through each step to make sure I could find the information I would need if I were one of the users.

+1. As a user I should be able to select my country, city and activity to show the markers on the map for my search.
+I should then be able to click on markers on the map to show more information and from there choose a date and add the item to my itinerary.
+I should then be able to change the activity type in the drop-down activity field to show other places in the same city and in the same way as above, add items to my itinerary.

+I tested this in the following way:
+1.1.
+I chose a country from the country field
+1.2.
+I started typing a city name in the city field and when the city I was looking for displayed in the options below the box I clicked on it to select it.
+I expected the map's view to change to show the city.
+When I selected the valid city the map panned and zoomed in to the city which is the expected result.
+1.3.
+From the activities drop-down I chose one activity.
+I expected the markers to drop down onto the map to show all the activities in my chosen category, and for a table under the map to show all the same activities with titles to allow for easier selection.
+The markers dropped down showing all activities in my chosen category and the results table populated below the map with the same results, showing titles for each.
+1.4.
+I clicked on a marker on the map, selected a date and clicked 'Add to itinerary'.
+I expected the event to be added to the itinerary.
+The event was added to the itinerary with the title of the place and the date I had chosen, plus a delete button.
+1.5 I added a number of items until the list length was longer than the space allowed.
+I expected to be able to continue adding items and see a scroll bar appear so that I would be able to scroll through the items.

 **Testing functionality:**

 -	I ran manual tests on the functionality in this way: